What’s the most important qualification for any job, the key ingredient of every strong team and the one skill that is indispensable to employers?

 Communication skills, of course.
 Also known as, soft skills, social skills, conversation skills.

-It turns out that improvisation isn’t just about making stuff up to get a laugh.
+We discovered that improvisation isn’t just about making stuff up to get a laugh.

 8 improvisation techniques to dramatically improve your communication skills

-Don’t plan what you’re going to say next
+Don’t plan what to say next

 Improvisation is about staying in the moment and listening fully to your partner.

 Be grateful to the person for communicating with you

 First, thank them for bringing the situation to your attention.
 Then you can explore the issue and make sure you understand the problem they are struggling with.

 Replace “yes but” with “yes and”